 - Network!
 The community is key, in my opinion, to success

-A huge thank you to Carrie Solomon, for sharing their experiences and journeys as entrepreneurial women in the highly regulated weed world monopolized by men.
-Check out their valuable tips and advice on how to be a dope woman in the weed world too.
-You can learn more about .Leif Goods and Greater Goods.
+A huge thank you to Carrie Solomon, for sharing her experience and journey as an entrepreneurial woman in the highly regulated weed world monopolized by men.
+Check out her valuable tips and advice on how to be a dope woman in the weed world too.

 Don’t forget to subscribe to our newsletter for more interviews!
 If you have a Weed Queen in mind that I should interview next, drop us a line below in the comments and we’ll check them out.
 Thank you for reading!